-Java was developed by Sun Microsystems Inc in 1991 and latterly acquired by Oracle Corporation & designed by James Gosling and Patrick Naughton.
+Java Language was developed by Sun Microsystems Inc in 1991 and latterly acquired by Oracle Corporation & designed by James Gosling and Patrick Naughton.
 It’s a simple programming language.
 Writing, collecting, and remedying a program.
 Therefore, it helps to produce modular programs and reusable code.

 Before we start learning this language, let’s get familiar with common language terms.